-Goodwill and Intangible Assets
+Goodwill and Other Intangible Assets

-Intangible assets primarily consist of goodwill and trademarks.
-Goodwill and the Vitamin Cottage trademark have indefinite lives and are not amortized; rather, they are tested for impairment at least annually.
+Intangible assets primarily consist of goodwill, internal-use software, and trademarks.
+Goodwill and the Company's trademarks have indefinite lives and are not amortized; rather, they are tested for impairment at least annually on July 1.
+The Company capitalizes certain costs incurred with developing or obtaining internal-use software.
+Software costs that do not meet capitalization criteria are expensed as incurred.
 Intangible assets with definite lives are amortized over their estimated useful lives.
 The Company evaluates the reasonableness of the useful lives of these intangibles at least annually.

 The Company's annual impairment testing of goodwill is performed as of July 1.
 In performing the Company's analysis of goodwill, the Company first evaluates qualitative factors, including relevant events and circumstances, to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
-In January 2017, the FASB issued ASU 2017-04, "Simplifying the Test for Goodwill Impairment," Topic 350, "Intangibles - Goodwill and Other" (ASU 2017-04).
-Early adoption is permitted and the Company early adopted for the year ended September 30, 2020.
-The amendments in ASU 2017-04 simplify the accounting for goodwill impairment for all entities by requiring impairment charges to be based on the first step in the current two-step impairment test.
 An impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value should be recognized; however, the loss recognized should not exceed the total amount of goodwill allocated to that reporting unit.
-As of September 30, 2020, the Company has recorded no impairment charges related to goodwill.
+As of September 30, 2023, the Company has recorded no impairment charges related to goodwill.